-The Version Control Settings page for a build configuration allows configuring how project source code is retrieved from VCS: you can attach a VCS Root here and configure checkout options.
+The Version Control Settings page of a build configuration allows configuring how project source code is retrieved from VCS: you can attach a VCS Root and configure checkout options.

-The checkout mode is configured on the build configuration's Version Control Settings page, in the Checkout Options section (an advanced setting).
+The checkout mode is configured on the build configuration's Version Control Settings page, in the Checkout Settings section (advanced settings).

 TeamCity has the following VCS checkout modes:

 This is the default setting for the newly created build configurations.
 When upgrading, the checkout mode settings for existing build configurations are preserved.

 With this setting enabled, TeamCity will use the agent-side checkout (see the "Always checkout files on agent" mode below) if possible.
 If the agent-side checkout is not possible, TeamCity will display a corresponding health report item and will use the server-side checkout (see the "Always checkout files on server" mode below).

 TeamCity falls back to the server-side checkout in the following cases:

 The TeamCity server will export the sources and pass them to an agent before each build.
 Since the sources are exported rather than checked out, no administrative data is stored in the agent's file system and version control operations (like check-in, label or update) cannot be performed from the agent.
 TeamCity optimizes communications with the VCS servers by caching the sources and retrieving from the VCS server only the necessary changes.
 Unless clean checkout is performed, the server sends to the agent incremental patches to update only the files changed since the last build on the agent in the given checkout directory.

 The build agent will check out the sources before the build.
 Agent-side checkout frees more server resources and provides the ability to access version control-specific directories (

 VCS client software has to be installed on the agent (applicable to Perforce, Mercurial, Git).